 To receive a background check applicants must fill out the “Security Guard Request for Live Scan” form available on the BSIS website.
 The form and payment for the background check can be submitted at the time of fingerprinting at the various Live Scan locations in California listed on the BSIS website.

 Before you can apply for a Guard Card you must complete training.
-Before you can get a Guard Card you must complete the “Power to Arrest” training.
-After you have been issued a Guard Card you must complete 32 hours of training in security officer skills within the first six months of licensure and eight hours of continuing training annually.
+Before you can get a Guard Card you must complete the “Power to Arrest” and “Weapons of Mass Destruction” training (a total of 8 hours).
+After you have been issued a Guard Card you must complete 32 hours of Mandatory and Elective training.
+Mandatory training must be completed within the first 30 days of the issuance of your Guard Card.
+Elective training must be completed within 6 months of the issuance of your Guard Card.
+In total you should have 40 hours of training completed.
+Every year after the issuance of your Guard Card training you must receive eight hours of training annually.

-The training may be administered by the guard’s employing private patrol operator or by a Bureau-approved course provider.
+The training must be administered by a Bureau-approved course provider.

 Chief Protective Services Inc. is approved to provide the training needed to fulfill the Guard Card requirements.
 Through Chief training includes:

 -the Power to Arrest training (required to receive Guard Card),

 -Weapons of Mass Destruction and Terrorism Awareness for Security Professionals,